projectfa1se/checklist/README.md

 CheckList with Raiting
-My first mobile project with db.
+My first mobile project with db